rubymonsters/ruby-for-beginners/08_your_tools.md

 Ruby specific editor features.
 Alternatively, select "Ruby" in the extensions menu at the bottom right.

-Some keyboard shortcut that are extremely useful to know are:
+Some keyboard shortcuts that are extremely useful to know are:

 * In order to indent or unindent a single, or multiple lines of code, select them and hit `tab` or `shift-tab` respectively.
 * In order to comment a single, or multiple lines of code, select them, and hit `cmd-/` on Mac OSX, or `ctrl-/` on Linux/Windows.
-* Cut out code with `cmd-x`/`ctrl-x`, copy code with `cmd-c`/`ctrl-c`, and paste it with `cmd-v`/`ctrl-v`
+* Cut out code with `cmd-x`, copy code with `cmd-c`, and paste it with `cmd-v` on Mac OSX, on Linux/Windows use the `ctrl` key instead.

 #### Terminal

 Every operating system comes with some kind of terminal application built in, and they'll be fine to use for us.

-A terminal is an application that doesn't do much more but provide a window to run another program, a shell.
-A shell is a text based program, so it does not have a window, and thus needs a terminal to be run on your graphical user interface.
+A terminal is an application that doesn't do much more but provide a window to run another program, called a "shell".
+A shell is a text based program, so it does not have a window, and thus needs the terminal to be run on your graphical user interface.

 A shell is an interactive program that waits for you to type a command and hit enter (or "return").
-It will then run the command, display any output, and then sit and wait for you to type the next command.
+It will then run the command, display any output, and then, again, sit and wait for you to type the next command.

 This is how working with computers was done in early times before there was the idea of a graphical user interface that has things like clickable icons,